thuyngavo/HW-Wireframe/README.md

 @thuyngavo

 # About
-I am new to coding and this is a sample of what I have learned so far.
+I am new to coding and this is my attempt at completing the "easier" homework assignment.